Myths about Post-Workout Protein and Recovery Drinks

 Myth: Large amounts of protein are necessary for recovery

 No. Some protein is helpful for recovery, but it is unlikely that you need protein supplementation.
 The Recommended Daily Allowance (RDA) for protein is .8 grams/kilogram of protein per day.
 This increases to about 1.2-1.7 g/kg for athletes in medium- to high-workload training plans (based on volume and/or intensity).
-But consuming more than 2 g/kg of protein doesn’t do you any more good in terms of recovery, muscle synthesis, immune function, or energy metabolism.
+But for most athletes, consuming more than 2 g/kg of protein is unlikely to further improve recovery, muscle synthesis, immune function, or energy metabolism.
 Whether you are a carnivore, omnivore, vegetarian, or vegan, you should be able to consume 1.2-1.7 g/kg of protein daily through your normal meals and snacks.

-What about older athletes?
-Aging athletes in their 50s, 60s, and 70s may be less efficient at using protein ingested for muscle protein synthesis.
+Aging athletes in their 50s, 60s, and 70s often lose muscle mass due to sarcopenia.
+A diet that is sufficient in protein, combined with strength training, helps minimize these losses.
+However, aging athletes may also be less efficient at using protein ingested for muscle protein synthesis.
 This leads to the notion that older athletes should increase protein intake to overcome the loss of efficiency.
-Although that is true, the decrease in efficiency is counterbalanced by increased efficiency resulting from improved fitness.
-So, older athletes should aim for the upper end of the normal range for endurance athletes: 1.7-2.0 g/kg.
+Although that is true, improved MPS is an adaptation to training, meaning aging athletes have better MPS rates compared to their sedentary peers.
+As a result, the “increased protein requirement” for aging athletes doesn’t need to be dramatic.
+So, older athletes should aim for the upper end of the normal range for endurance athletes: 1.7-1.8 g/kg.

-Myth: The best time to consume protein is immediately after exercise
+Myth: You need to protein load after exercise

-In terms of timing, be careful not to focus too many of your post-workout nutrition choices on protein.
-Immediately post-workout you want to focus on replenishing carbohydrate.
-Adding some protein to your food/drink choices may help accelerate the uptake of carbohydrate.
-So, when should you consume the most protein?
-Actually, never.
-It’s better to spread your intake throughout the day.
+In terms of timing, it’s best to consume a mix of carbohydrate and protein post-workout for optimal recovery.
+Immediately post-workout, your glycogen stores are low, and you want to consume carbohydrate to replenish and aid in recovery.
+Adding some protein to your food/drink choices may help accelerate the uptake of carbohydrates.
+So, when should you focus on consuming protein?
+It’s best to spread your intake throughout the day and try to include protein at each meal.

 Myth: You need a recovery drink after every workout

-Recovery drinks and recovery shakes are great.
+Recovery drinks can be a great option, sometimes.
 They conveniently deliver carbohydrate, electrolytes, fluid, and protein and they are typically consumed immediately after exercise when your body is ready for rapid replenishment.
-This 60-90 minute post-exercise period is often referred to as the “glycogen window” or “anabolic window” because it is when your body is able to replenish glycogen stores most rapidly.
+This 30-60 minute post-exercise period is often referred to as the “glycogen window” because it is when your body is able to replenish glycogen stores most rapidly.
 But that still doesn’t mean you need a recovery drink after every workout.

-Replenishment of fluid, electrolytes, carbohydrate, and protein doesn’t cease after the first 60-90 minutes post-exercise.
-It just gradually slows down.
-If you only trained for 60-90 minutes, glycogen replenishment shouldn’t be a big challenge because most likely you didn’t empty the tank in the first place.
-And even if you did, your glycogen stores will be completely replenished in 24 hours just from your normal food intake.
-That said, there is some evidence that a nighttime feeding of protein before bed can be an opportunity to maintain elevated muscle protein synthesis overnight.
+Replenishment of fluid, electrolytes, carbohydrate, and protein is important, but more so after prolonged (>2h) or intense workouts that deplete your glycogen stores.
+If you trained for 60-90 minutes at an endurance effort, consuming carbohydrates immediately post-workout isn’t crucial because most likely you didn’t empty the tank in the first place.
+Additionally, your glycogen stores will be completely replenished in 24 hours just from your normal food intake.
+If you are concerned about protein intake, there is some evidence that a nighttime feeding of protein before bed can be an opportunity to maintain elevated muscle protein synthesis overnight.

 When should you use a recovery drink?